Cluj derby: The Interbelum derby: Victoria versus U

 These three teams CFR, U and Victoria changed places as the regional champion.
-At the beginning CFR was well organized and according to journalist Răzvan Toma, the first match between the two teams was played on 13 October 1920, when CFR thrashed Universitatea 8–0.
+At the beginning CFR was well organized and according to journalist Răzvan Toma, the first match between the two teams was played on 13 October 1920 on a field from Cluj-Napoca Central Park, CFR thrashing Universitatea 8–0.
 Very soon after, Victoria took the upper hand and by the season 1921-1922(the first after the unification of all Romanian lands) it became the regional champion and reached the final by eliminating Staruinta Oradea and Tricolor Bucuresti, but lost against to Chinezul Timișoara.
 It was the first title of vice-champion of Romania won by Victoria Cluj.
 The following year they matched the success they had the previous year and became regional champions and again reached the final.
 This final tournament had 8 regional champions not 7 as the previous one had.
 After eliminating Înţelegerea Oradea and Venus Bucuresti(champions in 1920 and 1921) they met on 26 August 1923 again Chinezul, this time in Cluj.
 They lost after 2–0.
 Victoria became the vice-champions of Romania for the second time.
 The next season, 1923–24, it was U Cluj's turn to become one of the 9 regional champions.
 It was their first regional title in the history of the club.
 Even before the war in the old format they did not get as successful as they have in that 1923–24 season.
 Unfortunately they were eliminated in the quarter finals by CAO(Club Atletic Oradea).
 The next season U Cluj became regional champions again(there were 10 regions in the 1924–25 season), thus U and Victoria had two titles each.
 U was stopped in the quarter finals by Jiul Petrosani(then UCAS Petrosani).
 In the season 1925–26, Victoria Cluj became regional(the number of regions grew to 11) champions taking the lead as regional champions by 3 to 2.
 They were eliminated in the preliminary round by AMEF Arad.
 In the 1926–27 season U Cluj became regional champions thus both U and Victoria had 3 titles.
 U met in the quarter finals the same opponent AMEFA which eliminated Victoria Cluj the year before.
 This time U Cluj qualified further to meet Chinezul Timișoara.
 Chinezul were to become the national champions that year, so after beating U in the semifinals they won against Coltea Brasov as well.
 In the 1927–28 season, Victoria Cluj changed its name to Romania Cluj.
 Under this name they took the lead again thus winning their 4th regional title against U and CFR.
 While representing Cluj nationally they eliminated Staruinta Oradea in the preliminary round, but lost in the quarter finals against Jiul Lupeni.
 The 1928–29 season Romania Cluj won its 5th regional title and nationally they eliminated Staruinta Oradea in the quarter finals, Banatul Timișoara in the semifinals, and lost the final with Venus Bucuresti 3–2.
 It was their third title of vice-champions of Romania and the last in the club's history.
 The following season(1929–1930) U Cluj won their 4th regional title.
 Nationally they eliminated Staruinta Oradea in the preliminary round and Societatea Gimnastica Sibiu in the quarter finals, but lost against Gloria CFR Arad in the semifinals.